h5bp/Effeckt.css/readme.md

 Effeckt.css
 ===========

-**UI-Less &amp; Performant Transitions &amp; Animations**
+**Performant Transitions &amp; Animations**

 Ever notice how small flourishes and subtle transitions dramatically increases the value of the experience you enjoy with an app or site?

 Designing and developing UIs for the mobile web is tricky, but it's extremely difficult to do that while delivering something that performs at 60fps.
-The best opportunities to getting jank-free transitions on phones/tablets are css transition and keyframe animation based, especially tapping into hardware-accelerated transforms and opacity changes.
+The best opportunities to getting jank-free transitions on phones/tablets are CSS transition and keyframe animation based, especially tapping into hardware-accelerated transforms and opacity changes.

 @daneden did really nice work with [Animate.css](http://daneden.me/animate/) but I think the web would benefit if we could take that work to the next level.
 There's already been fantastic experiments and demos exploring CSS-based transitions, but it's distributed all over.